mems/calepin/Development/Development.md

 ### Mysterous reasons

-- [You can't enter text in the body of email messages in Outlook on the web in Internet Explorer](https://support.microsoft.com/en-us/kb/2935743) You can't type emails.
+- [You can't enter text in the body of email messages in Outlook on the web in Internet Explorer](https://support.microsoft.com/en-us/kb/2935743) - You can't type emails.
 It might be the antivirus, needed to be disabled.
 - [Software Folklore ― Andreas Zwinkau](http://beza1e1.tuxen.de/lore/)
+- [The Order of the JSON – Dion Almaer](https://blog.almaer.com/the-order-of-the-json/) - JSON keys almost cost a project millions of dollars and months of time

 ## Latency numbers